carpentries/lesson-development-training/episodes/collaborating-newcomers.md

 ### Noticing When Something Happens

-GitHub implements a comprehensive [notifications system](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications) to keep you up-to-date with activities in the lesson repository.
+In addition to **Mentions**, GitHub implements a comprehensive [notifications system](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications) to keep you up-to-date with activities in the lesson repository so you can react in a timely manner.
 Check out [GitHub's documentation on setting notifications on individual repository](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository).
-You can choose whether to watch or unwatch an individual repository, or can choose to only be notified of certain event types such as issues, pull requests, mentions, etc.
+You can choose whether to watch or unwatch all events on an individual repository, or can choose to only be notified of certain event types such as issues, pull requests, mentions, etc.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor